marcelmaatkamp/minecraft-docker/README.md

 The address for accessing the bedrock minecraft server like mc.example.org.
 Needs to be set or a the discord bot will look strange.

 ### BEDROCK_PORT
 The port for accessing the bedrock minecraft server.
 Default is `19132`.
+This uses a seperate environment variable because the port users connect with might be different to the port within the container.

 ### JAVA_ADDRESS
 The address for accessing the java minecraft server like mc.example.org.
 Needs to be set or a the discord bot will look strange.

 ### JAVA_PORT
 The port for accessing the java minecraft server.
 Default is `25565`.
+This uses a seperate environment variable because the port users connect with might be different to the port within the container.

 ### MC_VERSION
 The minecraft version so the discord bot can display it.
 Required otherwise bot will look odd.